keithalewis/math/simple.md

  in order to mathematically model partial information.
  Market participants can only execute a finite number of trades.
- It is time to banish the mathematical fiction of continuous time trading and focus on problems practicioners find useful: when to rehedge and what are the risk tradeoffs.
+ It is time to banish the mathematical fiction of continuous time trading and focus on problems practitioners find useful: when to re-hedge and what are the risk trade-offs.
 ...

 \newcommand{\Var}{\operatorname{Var}}